N3T091JK/N3T091JK/README.md

-"The science of today is the technology of tomorrow."
+"Innovation is the ability to see change as an opportunity, not a threat"

 ![Tecnologia](./tecnologia.png)

 I'm Ernesto, a dedicated Desktop and Web Application Developer with a strong passion for creating impactful and efficient software solutions.
 My journey in the world of programming has equipped me with a diverse set of skills and tools that I bring to every project.

 ### 💼 Curriculum Vitae